derolli1976/ChassisManager/README.md

 ## Introduction

 Microsoft Cloud Server Chasssis Manager is a management software for rack level devices like server, fan and PSU.
 It mainly consists of two software modules -- Chassis Manager Service and WcsCli.
 Chassis Manager Service provides implementation to manage various sub-services like fan service, PSU service, power control service, etc. The WcsCli provides a framework to carry out system management operations.
-This framework is exposed in two forms -- RESTful API for automated management; and a command-line interface for manual management.
+This framework is exposed in two forms -- RESTful APIs for automated management; and a command-line interface for manual management.

 ## Quick Start